-The Association has since 1919 worked on providing and facilitating scholarships and have helped thousands of students with scholarships and information about studies.
-Since 1954 NORAM has worked to promote both US and Canada as educational destinations.
+The Association has worked to provide and facilitate scholarships since 1919 and has helped thousands of students with advising and funding for their studies.
+Since 1954, NORAM has worked to promote both US and Canada as educational destinations.

 Scholarships are awarded annually from several funds and endowments that NORAM administrates.
 We also work with organizations in the US, such the American-Scandinavian Foundation and Thanks to Scandinavia, and we help administrate applications for their scholarships and grants.

 The Norway-America Association receives no public funding, and is financed by private members and sponsors.
 Would you like to support future scholarship recipients?

 Mission: The Norway-America Association’s mission is to strengthen the ties between Norway and North-America through educational exchange.
 NORAM’s goal is to provide funding to encourage more students, researchers and professionals to study in the US and gain important experience.
 NORAM contributes this way to strengthening competence, international exchange, networking and mutual understanding on both sides of the Atlantic.